Skip to content

 Priorities will be given to the following:

-• Demonstration of regional impact and tangible outcomes;
+• Demonstration of impact and tangible outcomes;

 • Demonstration of fresh and innovative outreach activities;